ACCESS-NRI/access-esm1.6-configs/documentation/docs/pages/inputs/restarts.md

 ## Structure of the ESM1.6 restart directory

 An ESM1.6 restart directory contains separate restart files for each component.
-These are are organised into the following directories:
+These are organised into the following directories:
 ```
 atmosphere  coupler  ice  ocean  README
 ```